Pentagon (South Korean band): 2021: Love or Take and Do or Not

 On January 28, Pentagon released "Honey Drop" as the first OST for the web drama Replay: The Moment.
 Hui enlisted for his mandatory military service as a social service worker on February 18.
-In the meantime, all of the members will distribute his role among themselves without an assigned temporary leader.
+In the meantime, all of the members distributed his role among themselves without an assigned temporary leader.
 The group cameoed in the web drama Nickname Pine Leaf for the SBS YouTube channel yogurD in March.
 On March 15, Pentagon released their eleventh extended play Love or Take with the lead single "Do or Not".

 On June 14, Pentagon released their fourth Japanese EP, Do or Not, which contains the Japanese version of the lead single of the same name.
 On August 18, members Yuto, Kino and Wooseok collaborated to release the digital single "Cerberus".

 Jinho was discharged from military service on November 14, without returning to the unit after his final vacation, according to the Ministry guidelines for preventing the spread of COVID-19.
 On November 24, Kino tested positive for COVID-19.

 2022: In:vite U and Feelin' Like

 On January 24, Pentagon released their twelfth extended play In:vite U with the lead single "Feelin' Like".

 On February 21, it was announced that Yan An would be going to see his family for personal matters and stay with them for the time being.
-As of December 2022 he has yet to return and no further statement regarding his future in the group has been made.
+As of December 2022, he has yet to return and no further statement regarding his future in the group has been made.

 On March 4, it was confirmed that Pentagon's fan meeting, Pentagon's Private Party, will be held on April 2 and 3.
 On May 3, Hongseok enlisted for his mandatory military service as an active duty soldier.

 On August 9, Kino made his solo debut with the special digital single "Pose", making him the first member of Pentagon with an official solo debut.

 On September 14, Pentagon released their fifth Japanese EP, Feelin' Like, which contains the Japanese version of the lead single of the same name.